 Whether you're boating with friends for an afternoon or taking a longer family holiday, there’s something for every occasion and budget.

 As much as canal boat trips and holidays are about exploring new territory and feeling happier and healthier spending time in nature, it's important to choose the right boat for you and to be comfortable.

-One minute you could be admiring the picture-perfect views from the tiller of your boat, the next you could be putting your feet up in front of the telly or relaxing in a nice, hot shower.
+One minute you could be admiring the picture-perfect views from the tiller of your boat.
+The next minute you could be putting your feet up in front of the tv or relaxing in a nice hot shower.